 In accordance with the standards adopted in Poland, the process of training in psychotherapy means (jointly):

-- completing postgraduate training in psychotherapy which lasts a minimum of four years and covers a minimum of 1,200 hours of theoretical and practical training, consistent with the PRP framework curriculum and confirmed by a certificate or other document;
+- completing postgraduate training in psychotherapy which lasts a minimum of four years and minimum of 1200 hours and covers theoretical and practical training, consistent with the PRP framework curriculum and confirmed by a certificate or other document;

 - taking a qualifying examination (external, independent of training centers) carried out by associations of psychotherapists.